emaloney/CleanroomLogger/README.md

 - [CleanroomASL](https://github.com/emaloney/CleanroomASL) — An iOS framework providing a Swift-based API for writing to and reading from the Apple System Log (ASL) facility.

 [API documentation for CleanroomLogger](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/index.html) is generated using [Realm](http://realm.io)'s [jazzy](https://github.com/realm/jazzy/) project, maintained by [JP Simard](https://github.com/jpsim) and [Samuel E. Giddins](https://github.com/segiddins).

+## Contributing

+CleanroomLogger is in active development, and we welcome your contributions.

+If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).